% Mathpartir --- Math Paragraph for Typesetting Inference Rules

 \\\hline

-width & Set the width of the rule to {\val}
+width & d & Set the width of the rule to $d$

 \\\hline

-narrower & Set the width of the rule to {\val} times \verb"\hsize".
+narrower & d & Set the width of the rule to $d$ times \verb"\hsize".

 \\\hline

-left & Put a label {\val} on the left of the rule
+lab & \ell & Put label $\ell$ on the top of the rule as with the

 \\\hline